 - 1 garlic clove

 - 100g soft goats cheese, broken roughly into small pieces

 - Put the sweet potato chunks in a roasting tray and drizzle with 2 tbsp of the olive oil and season with the salt and pepper.
 Roast at 200ºC for 20-30 mins until soft and slightly charred

 - In a bowl mix the rocket, basil and goats cheese, then when ready add the potato and mix gently

 - Take the clove of garlic and rub over one side of each of the ciabatta slices and then drizzle the bread with a tiny amount ( 1/2tsp max) of olive oil

 - Heat a griddle pan and toast the ciabatta.
 The time this takes will vary depending on how hot you pan is, but keep an eye on the bread and when slightly charred, turn and do the same on the other side, then remove from the heat

-- Top the ciabatta with some of the squash mix then drizzle with some of the remaining basil oil.
+- Top the ciabatta with some of the topping mix then drizzle with some of the remaining oil.